kevL/yata/ReadMe.txt

 - Undo : Ctrl+z
 - Redo : Ctrl+y
-- clear undo/redo (the undo/redo stacks can stack up over a long session; if so clear this when you're running low on RAM)
+- clear undo/redo (the undo/redo stacks can stack up over a long session; if so clear this when you're running low on RAM - note that each tabpage has its own undo/redo stacks)

 - Find      : Ctrl+f (focuses the Search box)
 - Find next : F3